junesirius/junesirius.github.io/_posts/Supernatural/2024-07-29-SPN-Im-sorry.md

 "To help, of course, Luv."
 Rowena gives him an accusing look, "With so many celestial beings in my attendance, I'm obviously the best angel doctor you and your brother can find."

 Sam follows into the room, giving Dean a sheepish quick smile, "I called her.
-Thought last time she examined Jack, maybe she could figure out whatever's happening to Cass too.
+Thought last time she examined Jack, maybe she could figure out whatever's happening to Cas too.
 Or maybe even fix him."

-Dean doesn't say anything, just locking his eyes back on Cass again.
-Rowena studies him, reaching out her palms hovering over Cass's forehead.
+Dean doesn't say anything, just locking his eyes back on Cas again.
+Rowena studies him, reaching out her palms hovering over Cas's forehead.
 "May I?"
 She asks.

 Dean tilts his head and gives a small nod.

-Bright purple light gathers in her fingertips, like electric sparks, connecting Cass's temple with her palms.
+Bright purple light gathers in her fingertips, like electric sparks, connecting Cas's temple with her palms.
 Rowena looks up towards the sky, her pupils are the same magical purple now, as if reading through a large obscure book floating in the sky.
 Or too many books, by the way her head suddenly shifts violently from left to right and back.

 Dean looks at her, his back unconsciously uptight, fingers clawed into a tight fist with clenched bedsheets in the middle.